CNC Milling Guide

 CNC milling is a subtractive manufacturing process in which a computer-controlled rotating cutting tool selectively removes portions of a block of material to form a desired object.
 Milling technology existed as a manufacturing process before the incorporation of CNC (Computer Numerical Control).
 In this technology, machine operators manually control the movement and direction of the rotating cutting tool and workpiece to produce a part, relying on drawings of the part.
 This process is slow, error-prone, and requires highly skilled operators.

-The integration of computers transforms milling into a fast, precise, and highly accurate process.
+The integration of computers transforms CNC milling-machining into a fast, precise, and highly accurate process.
 A computer precisely controls the speed, movement, and orientation of the cutting tool and workpiece, leaving minimal room for error.

-CNC milling is a subset of CNC machining, a broadly defined manufacturing process that includes CNC turning, CNC routing, and CNC drilling.
+CNC milling is a subset of CNC machining services, a broadly defined manufacturing process that includes CNC turning, CNC routing, and CNC drilling.
 CNC machining describes technologies that utilise computer-controlled tools to carve out portions of a block of material to create a part.

 How does CNC milling work?
 The CNC milling process